The Trap (1922 film): Plot

 Gaspard (Lon Chaney), a French fur trapper, returns from a trip to find his sweetheart Thalie (Dagmar Godowsky) romantically involved with a newcomer named Benson (Alan Hale).
 Gaspard then learns that Benson has also acquired ownership of Gaspard's mine through a legal technicality.
 Broken in health and spirit, Gaspard swears vengeance but bides his time.

 Benson marries Thalie and, after seven years, she becomes ill and dies, leaving behind a son.
 Benson loses the mine he stole in a cave-in and becomes an alcoholic.
 But this is not enough revenge for Gaspard.
-He urges the town bully to start a fight with Benson, and Benson ends up killing the ruffian in self defense.
+He urges the town bully to start a fight with Benson, and Benson ends up shooting and injuring the ruffian in self defense.
 Gaspard testifies against Benson at his trial and causes the unfortunate wretch to be incarcerated.

 Gaspard takes Benson's son to his cabin and plans an awful revenge, knowing that Benson will come to reclaim the child as soon as he is released from prison.
 Gaspard arranges a trap in his cabin hoping that Benson will walk into it.
 He imprisons a hungry wolf in the cabin, intending that the starving animal will eat Benson.
 The little boy walks into the trap instead, and Gaspard is nearly killed attempting to rescue him from the hungry beast.
 He physically wrestles the wolf into submission with his bare hands and is gravely wounded.
 Later when Benson arrives, Gaspard gives him the child and wishes them both Godspeed, having learned his lesson.